 Elevator Pitch Examples and Writing Tips

 What's an elevator pitch, and how can it help your career?
 An elevator pitch (which is also called an elevator speech) is a quick synopsis of your background and experience.
-The reason it's called an elevator speech is because you should be able to present it during a brief elevator ride.
+The reason it's called an elevator speech is that you should be able to present it during a brief elevator ride.
 Done right, this short speech helps you introduce yourself to career connections in a compelling way.

 What's In an Elevator Pitch?